LeoGracia17/Sprint5project/README.md

 # Sprint5project
-I'm currently studying python in a bootcamp in order to become in data analyst.
-Each sprint has different relevant content about data science, this is the fifth project and my objective is to create an web and share with everyone :).
+I'm currently studying python in a bootcamp in order to work as data analyst in the near future.
+My objective for this project is to create a website app and share it with everyone who might be interested.